FuelLabs/fuel-specs/specs/vm/instruction_set.md

 Increment `$fp->codesize`, `$ssp`, and `$sp` by `$rC` padded to word alignment.

-This opcode can be used to concatenate the code of multiple contracts together.
+This instruction can be used to concatenate the code of multiple contracts together.
 It can only be used when the stack area of the call frame is unused (i.e. prior to being used).

 ### LOG: Log event